-- (a) The determination of both projected and actual Farmgate Milk Prices (and, where appropriate projected and actual Farmgate Milk Price ranges) for provision to the Board and the Panel. - (b) The provision of such other information concerning the Manual or the Farmgate Milk Price requested by the Board, the Panel or any other committee of the Board, or any advisor to any such committee, or the Chief Executive Officer or the Chief Financial Officer. - (c) Where the Manual provides for a decision to be made, or an election or discretion to be exercised, the making of that decision, or the exercise of that discretion or election where that is within the authority of the Milk Price Group (with a requirement that the Panel is informed of any such exercise of a material election or discretion), or the making of recommendations to the appropriate decision-maker. - (d) To periodically validate (at intervals set by the Board, and being no less than once in every Review Period) the administration of the Manual, and the determinations of actual and projected Farmgate Milk Prices which have been made, against the Principles, to determine whether the Manual is satisfying (or could better satisfy) the Principles. - (e) The engagement of specialist external advisors to supplement the capability of the Milk Price Group in undertaking reviews mandated by the Manual and to otherwise ensure that inputs into the Farmgate Milk Price are established appropriately.
+- (a) The determination of both projected and actual Farmgate Milk Prices (and, where appropriate projected and actual Farmgate Milk Price ranges) for provision to the Board and the Panel. - (b) The provision of such other information concerning the Manual or the Farmgate Milk Price requested by the Board, the Panel or any other committee of the Board, or any advisor to any such committee, or the Chief Executive Officer or the Chief Financial Officer. - (c) Where the Manual provides for a decision to be made, or an election or discretion to be exercised, the making of that decision, or the exercise of that discretion or election where that is within the authority of the Milk Price Group (with a requirement that the Panel is informed of any such exercise of a material election or discretion), or the making of recommendations to the appropriate decision-maker. - (d) To periodically validate (at intervals set by the Board, and being no less than once in every Review Period) the administration of the Manual, and the determinations of actual and projected Farmgate Milk Prices which have been made, against the Principles, to determine whether the Manual is satisfying (or could better satisfy) the Principles. - (e) The appointment, removal and replacement of Independent Reviewers, and to periodically (at intervals set by the Board, and being no less than once in every Review Period or as specifically required by the Manual) seek a review (from an Independent Reviewer, or from Fonterra personnel) as to the derivation of projected or actual Farmgate Milk Prices, or any component of the Farmgate Milk Price, or the administration of all, or of any element, of the Manual. - (f) To recommend to the Panel amendments to the Manual in order to: - (i) remove areas of ambiguity or possible dispute;